vojor/GionVim/doc/README.md

-# 介绍
+# Description

-1. 一些插件的 keymaps，方便直接查看
+- Some plugins mappings